Notice of Pre-AIA or AIA Status

 a storage section configured to store information (memory in the computer based system, [0025]),

-wherein the voice response device is configured to perform an utterance to the target person with a content in accordance with a result of the detection by the detection sensor (controller performs audible response through the speaker in light of trigger input indicating the user is positioned proximate to and potentially using oven appliance, [0036]), and store information including a conversation content with the target person accompanying the utterance in the storage section (computer based system having memory receives audio input by microphones, and plays an audio signal in response to received user voice command, [0020], [0025]; storage of at least the recorded waveform is inherent for both speech recognition and audio playback).
+perform an utterance to the target person with a content in accordance with a result of the detection by the detection sensor (controller performs audible response through the speaker in light of trigger input indicating the user is positioned proximate to and potentially using oven appliance, [0036]), and store information including a conversation content with the target person accompanying the utterance in the storage section (computer based system having memory receives audio input by microphones, and plays an audio signal in response to received user voice command, [0020], [0025]; storage of at least the recorded waveform is inherent for both speech recognition and audio playback);

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use the invention of in a residential kitchen as in Mutagi in order to make the voice commands more useful to the user, as suggested by Mutagi (Col 2 lines 7-11).
-Doing so would have led to predictable results of enhanced user experience, as suggested by Mutagi (Col 2 lines 11-13).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Gardner by performing the utterance to the target person in order to check a change in the situation by the operation of the device based on the operation signal, after transmitting the operation signal in order to better handle ambiguous user voice commands, as suggested by Ni ([0077]), predictably improving device performance, as suggested by Ni ([0077]).
 The references cited are analogous art in the same field of speech recognition.

 Consider claim 5, Gardner discloses voice response device configured to perform a voice response including an utterance to a target person (in response to the user command “Temperature to fry an egg”, the controller responds with an audible answer through the speaker indicating to the user an appropriate temperature setting for the burners to fry an egg, [0036], [0034], [0042], for which “an utterance” is considered inherent), the voice response device comprising:

-one or more detection sensors configured to perform at least any one of detecting the target person (motion sensor detects user proximate to the oven, [0036]), detecting a state of an installation object which is installed e and of which the state is changeable due to an operation of the target person (detecting that the door of the oven is in an open position, [0036]), and detecting a state of an environment (e.g. whether the door to the refrigerator, an temperature controlled environment within the kitchen, is open, [0023]); and
+one or more detection sensors configured to: perform at least any one of detecting the target person (motion sensor detects user proximate to the oven, [0036]), detecting a state of an installation object which is installed e and of which the state is changeable due to an operation of the target person (detecting that the door of the oven is in an open position, [0036]), and detecting a state of an environment (e.g. whether the door to the refrigerator, an temperature controlled environment within the kitchen, is open, [0023]); and

 a storage section configured to store information (memory in the computer based system, [0025]),

-wherein the voice response device is configured to perform an utterance to the target person with a content in accordance with a result of the detection by the detection sensor (in response to the user command “Temperature to fry an egg”, the controller responds with an audible answer through the speaker indicating to the user an appropriate temperature setting for the burners to fry an egg, [0036], [0034], [0042], for which “an utterance” is considered inherent), and store information including a conversation content with the target person accompanying the utterance in the storage section (computer based system having memory receives audio input by microphones, and plays an audio signal in response to received user voice command, [0020], [0025]; storage of at least the recorded waveform is inherent for both speech recognition and audio playback).
+perform an utterance to the target person with a content in accordance with a result of the detection by the detection sensor (in response to the user command “Temperature to fry an egg”, the controller responds with an audible answer through the speaker indicating to the user an appropriate temperature setting for the burners to fry an egg, [0036], [0034], [0042], for which “an utterance” is considered inherent), and store information including a conversation content with the target person accompanying the utterance in the storage section (computer based system having memory receives audio input by microphones, and plays an audio signal in response to received user voice command, [0020], [0025]; storage of at least the recorded waveform is inherent for both speech recognition and audio playback);

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use the invention of in a residential kitchen as in Mutagi for reasons similar to those for claim 1.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Gardner by performing the utterance to the target person in order to check a change in the situation by the operation of the device based on the operation signal, after transmitting the operation signal for reasons similar to those for claim 1.

 Consider claim 6, Gardner discloses situation awareness method of grasping a situation of a target person by a voice response device (understanding that a user is proximate to the oven when asking “Temperature to fry an egg” using sensors and controller, [0036]), the situation awareness method comprising:

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Gardner and Mutag such that the voice response device is configured to perform the utterance to the target person in order to check a change in the situation by the operation of the device based on the operation signal, after transmitting the operation signal in order to better handle ambiguous user voice commands, as suggested by NI ([0077]), predictably improving device performance, as suggested by Ni ([0077]).
-The references cited are analogous art in the same field of speech recognition.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Gardner by performing the utterance to the target person in order to check a change in the situation by the operation of the device based on the operation signal, after transmitting the operation signal for reasons similar to those for claim 1.

 Conclusion